- Academic Calendar

 Clare Boothe Luce (CBL) Research Fellows at Amherst College

-Amherst’s CBL program supports first- and second-year women students interested in mathematics, computer science, and the physical sciences (but not in biology or biomedical sciences).
+Amherst’s CBL program supports first- and second-year women students interested in mathematics, computer science, statistics, and the physical sciences (but not in biology or biomedical sciences).
 CBL Research Fellows will engage in a 10-week research experience during the summer following their first or second year at Amherst, with opportunities to present their work at professional conferences and to apply for senior thesis funding to continue their research.
 Please note that CBL Fellows must be U.S. citizens who identify as women.

 Student-to-student mentoring program